 - All members of the Governing Body, teaching and non-teaching staff, students and parents should understand what bullying is. - All members of the Governing Body and teaching and non-teaching staff, students and parents should know what the school policy is on bullying and follow it when bullying is reported. - As a school we take bullying seriously.
-Students and parents should be assured that they will be supported when bullying is reported. - As a school we wish to be inclusive and avoid any forms of discrimination. - We value and promote positive behaviour by celebrating success and expecting staff and students to act as positive role models. - In January 2021 Chetham's joined the Anti Bullying Alliance
+Students and parents should be assured that they will be supported when bullying is reported. - As a school we wish to be inclusive and avoid any forms of discrimination. - We value and promote positive behaviour by celebrating success and expecting staff and students to act as positive role models. - Chetham's is a member of the Anti Bullying Alliance